-If you've been involved in one of our surveys you can find additional information about your participation here.
+If you were involved in one of our surveys you can find additional information about your participation here.

-- In 2011, 90% of participants were very or fairly satisfied with their neighbourhood as a place to live.
+- In 2015, 90% of participants were very or fairly satisfied with their neighbourhood as a place to live.
 This had increased from 85% in 2006.

 - 77% of participants felt part of their community in 2015.
 This has reduced from 84% in 2008, when this question was first asked.